JackSzwergold/Writing/memories/Putting Trick Candles on Howie’s Birthday Cake But Realizing it Was a Mistake Since it Was an Ice Cream Cake.md

 Within seconds we were done, and I took the swapped out “normal” candles and shoved them into my pocket, making sure to separate them from pack of remaining trick candles I had.

 Soon enough Howie’s mom and few other kids came back into the kitchen.
-“Shhhh…” his mom said as she started to light the candles, “We want to suprise him,” she added.
+“Shhhh…” his mom said as she started to light the candles, “We want to surprise him,” she added.

 As she lit the candles, I watched them wondering how they worked.
 They seemed the same as regular candles even when lit, so I was extra psyched.